 - In the end on fjord "which python" returns ~/Enthought/Canopy_64bit/User/bin/python, and on my mac it returns /Users/PM3/Library/Enthought/Canopy_64bit/User/bin/python.

 - To update libraries on the mac you just use the package manager.
-I suspect the easiest way to do this on fjord would be to also go through the canopy IDE.
-Another way, working from the fjord command line in ~/Canopy, may be to do canopy_cli update.
+The easiest way to do this on fjord is to also go through the canopy IDE.

 To add libraries outside of Canopy, here is an example: